-The circle indicate the time we are discussing in this section
+The red circle above indicate the time we discuss in this section

-After Toyotomi Hideyoshi defeated Akechi Mitsuhide and a few more major warlords, Toyotomi Hideyoshi almost completed uniting Japan.
-But one more person was left.
-That is Tokugawa Iyeyasu (徳川家康).
-Now, two big powerful clans were left, Toyotomi Hideyoshi and Tokugawa Ieyasu.
-Both knew that their opponents are smart and able daimyo, any wrong move on your part would be a fatal mistake.
-So, they decided to keep the co-existed condition amicably on the surface for a while.
-Though Toyotomi Hideyoshi tried Tokugawa Ieyasu to be his vassal, Tokugawa Ieyasu somehow maneuvered well to avoid that.
+After Toyotomi Hideyoshi defeated Akechi Mitsuhide and his troop and a few more significant war-lords, he almost completed uniting Japan.
+Yet, Hideyoshi had one more rival to deal with to complete his job.
+That was Tokugawa Iyeyasu (徳川家康).
+Now, Toyotomi Hideyoshi and Tokugawa Ieyasu were the last contenders for the top position.
+Both knew that their opponents were smart and able.
+Any wrong move on either part would be a fatal mistake.
+So, they decided to keep an amicable co-existing relationship on the surface for a while.
+Though Toyotomi Hideyoshi tried to make Tokugawa Ieyasu his vassal, Tokugawa Ieyasu somehow maneuvered to avoid that.
 In the mind of Tokugawa Iyeyasu, since he was younger than Toyotomi Hideyoshi, he knew that he could just wait until Hideyoshi‘s natural death.
 And that happened eventually.